basnijholt/nijho.lt/content/post/truenas-remote-backups/index.md

 Luckily, I have a friend who also uses TrueNAS and is looking for a similar solution.

 TrueNAS offers built-in replication tasks that allow us to efficiently replicate our data to another TrueNAS system.
-Unfortunately, this requires root access to the remote system, which is a security risk we're not willing to take.
+Unfortunately, this requires root access to the remote system, which is a security risk neither of us are willing to take

 So, how can we set up remote ZFS replication with a friend, maintaining our de-clouded status, without compromising the security of our TrueNAS systems?

 ## The Requirements

-1. Use TrueNAS's built-in replication tasks (uses `zfs send` and `zfs receive` for efficient replication, much faster than `rsync`)
+1. Use TrueNAS's built-in replication tasks (uses `zfs send` and `zfs receive` for efficient replication, which is significantly faster than `rsync`)
 2. Replicate to a friend's system with ZFS capabilities
 3. Avoid granting root access to each other's TrueNAS systems
 4. Maintain control over the allocated backup space